 Wondering where to buy a SIM card in Kyoto?
-You can buy a data-only SIM card or micro-SIM card just a few steps away from Kyoto Station.
+You can buy a data-only SIM card just a few steps away from Kyoto Station.

 IPhone © MIKI Yoshihito

-As noted in that post, in order to use these SIMs, you must have an unlocked device and be able to configure the device to use the SIM.
-While the B-Mobile SIMs are data-only SIMs, you can use them to make Skype calls, so you can use your device like a phone if you wish.
+Just keep in mind that in order to use these SIMs, you must have an unlocked device and be able to configure the device to use the SIM.
+While these SIMs are data-only SIMs, you can use them to make Skype calls, so you can use your device like a phone if you wish.

 So, if you’re first stop in Japan is Kyoto, it makes sense to buy one as soon as you arrive.
 A good place to do so is BIC Camera, which has a huge branch directly next to Kyoto Station (actually, it’s part of the same building – on the far west side of it).